 The plane flew over the western part of India, Oman, Iran, and Turkey, got across the Black Sea, and then passed Bucharest, Budapest, Vienna, Nürnberg, Frankfurt, and Brussel before landing to the Terminal 4 of London Heathrow Airport at 8.45 am.

 At Heathrow Airport, we got off the plane, followed the signs, and walked to the immigration counters.
 An immigration officer, covering a hood on her head and looking like an immigrant from another Islamic country, asked me strictly, penetrating, and detailed questions I hadn’t experienced in any immigration counter of other countries I had ever visited.
 She looked at my passport and immigration card, scanned the fingerprint of my fingers.
-She pointed out that the “occupation” section of the immigration card was blank and asked what was my occupation.
+She pointed out that the “occupation” section of the immigration card was blank and asked what my occupation was.
 I answered that I was an engineer working for a telecommunications company.

 She then asked, “Where are you planning to go?”
 I answered, “To Haworth, West Yorkshire.”